 States With Legal March Madness Betting

 When it comes to land-based, brick-and-mortar sports wagering, there are still only a limited number of places you can place your basketball bets.
-To date, there are 9 states with legal March Madness betting available to the public.
+To date, there are over 20 states with legal March Madness betting available to the public.
 These include Nevada, Delaware, New Jersey, Mississippi, West Virginia, Pennsylvania, Rhode Island, New Mexico, New Hampshire, New York, Colorado, Michigan, Illinois, Iowa, Montana, Oregon, Tennessee, Arkansas, and even Virginia.
 If you live in one of these states, there’s a good chance that you live fairly close to a casino or racino venue that accepts sports betting.